 - Alternately, if the bond indenture specified a conversion price of $50 per share, then the bond could be converted into 20 shares of stock.

 The conversion price is specified before the convertible security is issued, and is always higher than the market value of the stock on the date of issue; otherwise, bond buyers would immediately convert their bonds into stock, thereby defeating the purpose of issuing the security in the 1st place.
 The current stock price determines whether the convertible security will be converted or not.
 Most convertibles are issued deep out of the money, so the stock must appreciate considerably before it would be profitable to convert.
 The conversion value is the value received if the convertible was converted into stock.

 The convertible bond is more valuable than a straight bond, because the convertible can be considered to consist of 2 securities — the straight bond and a call option to buy company stock for the conversion price.
 If the stock price is below the conversion price, then the option only has time value, making the convertible bond only a little more valuable than the straight bond.
 As the stock price increases, the call option becomes more valuable.
 As the stock price increases above the conversion price, the bond price moves proportionately higher.
-The convertible bond value is always a little greater than the conversion value, because the bond provides some protection against a stock price decline.
+The convertible bond value always slightly exceeds the conversion value, because the bond provides some protection against a stock price decline.
 If the stock declines below the conversion value, then the bond still has worth as a straight bond.
 Thus, a convertible security is like owning the stock with a protective put that has a strike price of the straight bond.
 Note, also, that a stock price above the conversion price will be a major determinant of the bond's price, and will lower the yield-to-maturity rate on the bond as the bond's value increases with the stock price.